A letter from Meissa’s cofounder and CEO, Dr. Marty Moore.

 We knew we had to mobilize our team and the AttenuBlock platform against SARS-CoV-2.
 When we made that decision, we had preclinical data showing our RSV live attenuated vaccine candidate induces a strong immune response and protection against RSV.
 Shortly thereafter, clinical data showed it was safe, well-tolerated, and immunogenic in healthy adults.
 With these data to support our platform and approach, we officially launched our COVID-19 vaccine program.
 We continue to advance our RSV vaccine candidate in clinical trials as the company’s lead program.

 Meissa’s COVID-19 vaccine candidate is a version of the RSV live attenuated candidate that shuttles the SARS-CoV-2 Spike gene, replacing the analogous gene in RSV.
 We think this approach can provide robust and durable immunity and be an economical and effective solution to control the burden and spread of COVID-19.
 Our candidate is designed for needle-free intranasal administration in a single adjuvant-free dose with a manufacturing process capable of supplying global demands.
-Clinical trials of our COVID-19 vaccine candidate are expected to begin in early 2021.
+Clinical trials of our COVID-19 vaccine candidate have begun.

 I am also exceptionally proud of the team and culture at Meissa.
 Roderick Tang and I have recruited determined virologists and vaccinologists who are driven to rid the world of viral scourges.
 We are fortunate to have a breadth of experienced team members dedicated to our cause.
 We approach each day with a science first mindset that drives our programs and mission forward.